top of page

 Aquamarine

 Aquamarine is also a member of the beryl family, like emerald but it has rather very different characteristics.
 It is valued for its delicate colour and excellent clarity and transparency.
-It is also one of the few fine gemstones that can be found in large sizes at affordable prices, while very big natural aquamarines can still be very expensive.
+It is also one of the few fine gemstones that can be found in large sizes at relatively affordable prices, while very big natural aquamarines can still be very expensive.

-Because of aquamarine's transparency and light colour, inclusions tend to be highly visible and can impair the beauty of the gem.
+Because of aquamarine's transparency and light colour, inclusions tend to be highly visible and can easily impair the beauty of the gem.
 Most high quality aquamarines are graded "loupe clean" or "eye clean," meaning that any inclusions are not visible with the naked eye.

-28 views0 comments
+30 views0 comments

 bottom of page